CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## **A Brief Summary**

 My name is Ryan and I am a self-taught computer programmer, and life long autodidact.
 I enjoy cultivating a healthy balance between mind and body.
 My lifestyle consists of hiking, calisthenics, and combat sports.
 I also keep my mind active with logic puzzles, computer programming, information security, cryptocurrencies, business, investing, economics, the piano, and [language learning](https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64).
-I also have a cooking hobby!
+I also enjoy cooking as a hobby.

 <!-- > "Come to Me, all you who are weary and burdened, and I will give you rest.
 Take My yoke upon you and learn from Me; for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.”" &mdash; Jesus of Nazareth -->